cliveholloway/herbert/README.md

 - parse the docx file
 - create individual HTML pages for a browse option
 - create page text files to train an LLM

-There is currently a bug in this code ATM that doesn't create blank pages, so images are currently appended to incorrect pages.

-### ocr

 Process scans of images from the original journal: